fish-quant/ComSeg/README.md

 # Single cell spatial RNA profiling

-ComSeg is designed to analyse image-based transcriptomic data.
+ComSeg is an algorithm for single cell spatial RNA profiling in image-based transcriptomic data.

+It takes as input a csv with the spot coordinates and output an anndata object with the  enes expression ond coordinates of each cell.

 ## Installation